Email best practices

 Are you targeting a specific demographic or are your readers diversified?
 Age, location, gender, industry – there are a lot of data points that can paint a picture.

 A customer (or buyer) persona is a sales and marketing tool used to understand and visualize a fictional character to represent your audience.
-Have this caricature handy when making decision decisions by asking, “is this right for my audience?”
+Have this caricature handy when making decisions by asking, “is this right for my audience?”

 Your personas can either be represented as stock photos or cartoons like Mailjet’s Greek gods